Vyral/base-template/_posts/2019-10-07-what-it-means-to-be-a-buyer-or-seller-right-now.md

 {% include pullquote.html %}

-On the other hand, **buyers right now have wonderful opportunities because interest rates are so low\!** There’s currently more inventory to choose from, so you get to be a bit pickier, you get to ask for more things (like closing costs, for example).
+On the other hand, **buyers right now have wonderful opportunities because interest rates are so low\!** There’s currently more inventory to choose from, so you get to be a bit pickier and you get to ask for more things (like closing costs, for example).
 You have more say right now because everything is currently a negotiation and not just one-sided.

 As a buyer, there’s so much opportunity, mainly because your rates are so low.
 We can structure deals that can keep more money in your pocket, get you great rates, and great terms.
 You have a lot more options now than you’ve had in the last few years.
 It’s a wonderful time to buy\!